Mon, 21 July 2025

 Mon, 15 March 2021

-Are crushes innocent, or on-ramps to an affair?
-Can you be "friends" with someone you have a crush on, without risking your relationship?
-What should you do when you're married, but have a crush on someone else?
-Oh, the questions!
+Friend, this topic is SO important I'm putting it back in front of you again.
+Here's the deal: Even people in strong, satisfying relationships can develop feelings of attraction for another person.
+It's part of the human experience.
+These feelings can be transient and meaningless...
+OR they could destroy your life, if you follow them.
 It happens: people in happy, healthy, committed relationships can still develop crushes on others.
-However, smart, self-aware people in committed relationships need to not follow those feelings, but rather handle them maturely and with wisdom.
+However, smart, self-aware people in committed relationships that they care about need to handle these maturely and with wisdom.
+That's what you'll learn how to do on today's show.
 What To Do (And Not Do) When You Are Married And Have a CrushToday on the Love, Happiness and Success Podcast I'm talking all about how to handle yourself and your relationship when you have a crush on someone else.
 We'll be discussing:

 Direct download: married_with_crush_on_another_-_4119_12.22_PM.mp3